Shopify/shopify-cli/docs/implementing_a_new_project_type.md

     register_command('Foo::Commands::Build', "build")
   end

-  # define/autoload project specific Commads
+  # define/autoload project specific Commands
   # We leverage autoload so that we do not require all of our source code at startup.
   # if we required all of our files at startup, the cli would be slow
   module Commands